Sovereign-ShadowMonarch/congenial/Backend/README.md

 Backend

-Based on my analysis of the congenial-tree repository, the **Backend directory serves as the server-side component of a portfolio tracking application** that handles data processing, storage, and API endpoints for cryptocurrency and financial portfolio management.
+congenial-tree repository, the **Backend directory serves as the server-side component of a portfolio tracking application** that handles data processing, storage, and API endpoints for cryptocurrency and financial portfolio management.

 ## Primary Purpose